-- 26. Privately Owned Device and Public Devices.
-Home computers, portable ICT devices, laptops, phones and removable media or any other form of computing device that is owned by an individual or a company and is not subject to Defence control. - 27.
-Public Site.
+45. Privately Owned Device and Public Devices.
+Home computers, portable ICT devices, laptops, phones and removable media or any other form of computing device that is owned by an individual or a company and is not subject to Defence control.
+This is also known as a trusted private connection.

+46. Public Site.
 Any place where neither the employee nor Defence can exert physical control over the local environment.
-Example: Hotel conference rooms, public transport, airport lounges etc.
+This is also known as an untrusted public connection.
+Example: Hotel conference rooms, public transport, internet cafes, airport lounges etc.